 A weekend break offers me the insight to discover the true value of a break in Paris and how it compares to London in 2010.

-There was a time when Paris was the clear winner as the most visited city in the world, but over the last four years its has lost the title to Londonwhich continues to see visitor numbers on the increase.
-After a weekend in Paris I can honestly give some information and an opinion to the differences between London and Paris, revealing the one that offers the best value for the cultural budget traveler.
+There was a time when Paris was the clear winner as the most visited city in the world, but over the last four years, its has lost the title to London which continues to see visitor numbers on the increase.
+After a weekend in Paris, I can honestly give some information and opinion to the differences between London and Paris, revealing the one that offers the best value for the cultural budget traveller.

 Everyone knows London weather can change within hours and summers are far from perfect, but Paris shares a similar climate.
 On my fourth visit, in the month of June, I found Paris to be chilled, overcast and hazy.
 I lacked my jacket to shelter me from the cold winds and showers.
 Of all my visits, only once actually gave me some weather worth enjoying, on three of my visits it compared no better than London.

 On arrival to Paris via Eurostar to Gar du Norte, the best option for a 3-day visit is a Paris Visitors Pass, this will set you back 20euros (€) for unlimited use of the metro, trains and buses (tip: buy on arrival).
 In London, you can buy a one-week travel card for £26, though one day passes in London easily fetch £5.60 per day, but is still cheaper than the pass in Paris, even with the exchange rates.